impactwallet/impact-wallet/README.md

 <img width="1021" alt="IMG_4301" src="https://user-images.githubusercontent.com/111051624/184533871-c8bbb5e6-48e8-4113-b6d0-c163e5ffec0e.png">

-All of them made their contribution to content creation and all of them will take a part in Impact Tokens Distribution.
+All of them (creator, developers of the tool, illustrator) made their contribution to tthe content creation and all of them will take a part in Impact Tokens Distribution.

 The same would be if someone take your piece of code for developing their product.